 One example which isn't really as extreme but nonetheless especially noticeable would be the Hunters from Half-Life 2 Episode Two, because their health is such that they have exactly enough to just barely survive being hit by an RPG.
 Once they are hit by one, they can be killed by a single shot from the magnum.

 A non-living example, both in the original and in Half-Life 2: Explosive crates and barrels, like many other destructible objects, have hit points.
 You can inflict all sorts of damage on them, and as long as their HP doesn't reach zero, they remain completely intact aside from looking a little marred.
 But so much as scratch one that's too close to zero and it suddenly explodes.
-They did, however, make it slightly more realistic in Half-Life 2 by allowing the barrels to catch on fire (usually from a nearby explosion) and explode in a delayed manner.
-Of course, seeing a barrel made of metal burn raises another issue, but that's a different trope.
+They did, however, make it slightly more realistic in Half-Life 2 by allowing the barrels to catch on fire (usually from a nearby explosion) by taking damage past a certain threshold and explode in a delayed manner.
+Of course, seeing a barrel made of metal catch fire on its own raises another issue, but that's a different trope.

 Enemies in Parasite Eve melt into puddles of goo upon death.
 Nobody in game seems to realize the implications of this, as they're caught completely off-guard whenever a very non-melted boss gets back up.
 This could have been explained away by invoking Everything Fades for technical reasons, had it not been clearly visible in cutscenes.
 Oops, Plot Hole!

 Averted and played straight in Resident Evil 4.
 Enemies can hit you with everything from explosives to 3' spiked claws without injury, unless the hit would kill you, in which case you get an "execution scene".
-However, you move slower, your aim is less focused, and clutch your abdomen when low on HP, and there is one enemy that will instantly decapitate you, no matter how healthy you are.
-Also, like Parasite Eve, enemies melt when they die, and everybody finds it strange when an enemy that didn't melt gets back up.
+However, you move slower, your aim is less focused, and clutch your abdomen when low on HP, and some enemies can instantly kill you regardless of health level.
+Also, like Parasite Eve, enemies melt when they die, yet everybody finds it strange when an enemy that didn't melt gets back up.

 There are at least two enemies that can instantly kill you.
 One of which is the infamous chainsaw users (which come in both male and female flavors) and the other being the later stages of the parasite.